One of the reasons we chose Mexico for our current, post-European adventure was because getting there is easy.

 HOW TO DRIVE YOUR DOG TO MEXICO

-FIRST: Go to the USDA Plant & Animal Health Inspection Service website.
+First go to the USDA Plant & Animal Health Inspection Service website.
 Scroll down to the “Dogs & Cats” section, and click to download a PDF with current rules for driving your dog across the Mexican border.

-Briefly, here’s what you’ll need
+Briefly, here’s what you’ll need.

-1. An APHIS Form 7001 health certificate issued and signed by a USDA accredited veterinarian within 10 days prior to export.
+1. An APHIS Form 7001 health certificate issued and signed by a USDA-accredited veterinarian within 10 days prior to export.

-The certificate must state:
+The certificate must include: